modestinocarbone/One_pixel_camera/README.md

 ## ESP32 breadbord schematic

-Here is showed the esp32 breadboard schematic
+Here is showed the esp32 breadboard schematic.
+The **SSD1306 OLED** was used to monitor the status acquisition; it shows only the 'single pixel' detected ligth intensity.

 <img src="./img/1_pix_camera_bb.png" alt="breadboard" style="zoom:50%;" />